Paying for College

 There is a lot that goes into getting the college bill paid, but we hope that by breaking down the steps and options available, you’ll be able to make a plan that’s right for your family.

-And if this guide has inspired you to do something today towards paying for college, why not open a NextGen 529 account?
+And if this guide has inspired you to do something today towards paying for college, why not open a NextGen 529 Connect Account or Direct Account?
 529 plans are tax-advantaged investment vehicles, designed specifically for saving for college, and NextGen 529 is Maine’s plan.

 1. Hanson, Melanie.
 “Average Cost of College Textbooks” EducationData.org, August 12, 2021, https://educationdata.org/average-cost-of-college-textbooks